jatwing/react-notes-web/src/components/guides.md

 3. actually they are aware of theme object.

+4. while dealing skeleton, components still do not know the detail about the data status.

 ## About containers, no pure.

 1. have to slightly modify the css